Can we keep on with an energy system based on fossil fuels?

 According to BP’s Statistical Review of World Energy annual report, 86 % of the world energy consumption came from fossil fuels (oil, coal and natural gas) in 2014.

 Fossil fuels were formed through the decomposition of living plants and animals.
 The Science Daily website thus define them as buried deposits of geological fuels and organic materials, formed from decayed plants and animals that have been converted to crude oil, coal, natural gas, or heavy oils by exposure to heat and pressure in the earth’s crust over hundreds of millions of years (https://www.sciencedaily.com/terms/fossil_fuel.htm).

 The oil, coal and gas that we consume (heavily and at increasing rates) today therefore started to form even before any humans walked on the surface of the planet!

-And for most of our history, we did not make any use of them.
-Their exploitation started only very recently (on a geological scale of time) with the industrial revolution and the invention of the steam engine (and later on the development of transports, electricity, etc.); But in just 150 years we already burnt an enormous amount of it.
+And during most of our history, we did not make any use of them.
+Their exploitation started only very recently (on a geological scale of time) with the industrial revolution and the invention of the steam engine (and later on the development of transports, electricity, etc.); But in just 150 years we have already burnt an enormous amount of it.